UH-Jewels/Uh-jewels.github.io/index.md

 ## Overview

-UH Jewels is a example web application that allows users to place an order for jewelery displayed on the site.
+UH Jewels is a web application that allows users to browse and place orders for jewelery displayed on the site.
 The technologies we will be using include:
 * [React](https://reactjs.org/)
 * [React Bootstrap](https://react-bootstrap.github.io/)
 * [NextJS](https://nextjs.org/)